Separation agreements

 A separation agreement is a written agreement between two spouses who have separated or are about to separate.
 The agreement generally establishes a number of rights for each spouse, including who will live in the family home, how property will be divided, who will pay the family debts, who will make child and spousal support payments, who will have custody of children and what kinds of visiting rights the other parent will have.

 Writing a separation agreement is voluntary and is not required under the law to establish a legal separation.
 With or without an agreement, a separation is legal as soon as two spouses are living separately and at least one spouse does not intend to move back in together.
-However, a separation agreement resolves most of the issues of separating and makes the separation easier.
+However, a marriage separation agreement resolves most of the issues of separating and makes the separation easier.
 When possible, spouses who separate should try to reach an agreement and formalize it as a separation agreement as soon as possible.
-Although reaching an agreement shortly after spouses separate helps the spouses to get on with their lives, separation agreements can be made before or after a formal divorce.
+Although reaching an agreement shortly after spouses separate helps the spouses to get on with their lives, separation agreements ontario can be made before or after a formal divorce.

 Unlike the restrictions placed on “Marriage Contracts”, the parties to a separation agreement can agree on possession of the matrimonial home and, as well, agree on the custody of children and rights of access.